CruxConnect/crux-docs/_product_supplier/create_sku.md

 : (number) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.

 price_tiers
-: (array) Array of Price Tier objects on this SKU
+: (array) The list of Price Tier objects on this SKU

 product_images
 : (array) The Product Images are a list of product image objects for the SKU which contain a uuid, url, width, and height of the image.